Here's the first rule of machine learning—

 It is the set of data that is used to train and make the model learn the hidden features/patterns in the data.

-In each epoch, the same training data is fed to the neural network repeatedly, and the model continues to learn the features of the data.
+In each epoch, the same training data is fed to the neural network architecture repeatedly, and the model continues to learn the features of the data.

 The training set should have a diversified set of inputs so that the model is trained in all scenarios and can predict any unseen data sample that may appear in the future.